misotanni/misotanni.github.io/fjs/en/solutions.md

 3. 9/8, 32/27, 9/8, 32/27, 9/8.
 4. <img src="../assets/solution_1_4.png" alt="D–F♯–G–A–C♯–D">
 5. 531441/524288.
 (Or its reciprocal; this is a bit tricky.
 531441/524288 is the interval from C to the B♯ **below** it, which cannot be represented easily as an interval: augmented zeroth?!
 Anyway, by size, it's a diminished second.)
 6. AAAAAAA3.
 It's a septuple augmented third, minus an octave.
 Yes.
-Above a natural note, it would be written as a major third with seven sharps.
+Above C, it would be written as a major third with seven sharps.
 Yikes.

 ## Exercise 2